- Why cross the chasm to reach the mass market?

 That’s a favorable scenario, but sometimes marketers make mistakes, companies make wrong moves, choose wrong distribution channels, can’t find investors and fail.

 Sometimes visionaries receive a raw, unfinished product and that’s where it ends.
 But problems are solvable.

 You cannot conquer the market without a solid strategy.
-Moore offers the strategy and compares it with Normandy episode of World War II.
+Moore offers the plan and compares it with the Normandy episode of World War II.

 - The first market segment is like the Normandy landings.
 You need to conquer the segment and dislodge your enemies.

 - Then you move forward to new segments of the market.
 The chasm is like La Manche — you need to bridge it by force.
 Concentrate on one segment, conquer it and move on to the next one to eventually gain leadership over the market.

 Market segments are parts of the market space, which have their borders.
-Market segments are defined by market researches, performed to analyse what’s best for your company and what is the target segment for your product.
+Market segments defined by market researches performed to analyse what’s best for your company and what is the target segment for your product.